Nanamare/android_object_detection_opencv/README.md

 This project was created by working at kth(KT Hitel).

-When a user take a picuture or load to album, PickPic recommend similar item (Open market - G market ETC..)
+When a user takes a picture or load to the album, PickPic recommends similar items (Open market - G market ETC..)
 Using OpenCV4Android SDK.

 I used the color space (HSV, YCrCb, GrayScale..
 ETC),  many Algorithm (findcontours, drawcontours, threshold, color segmenation ETC)